 Mark: Of course, with that, Paramount is sort of going that way with the marketing on Hot Rod, with a number of websites and of course you chatting with us today.
 Can you talk a bit about the internet presence for Hot Rod?

 Paul: It's Paul here now.
-I'm just curious about making videos for the internet and posting them yourselves, and then doing the same thing but knowing they're going to have to air on network television.
+I'm just curious about the difference between making videos for the internet and posting them yourselves, and then doing the same thing but knowing they're going to have to air on network television.

-Andy: Ha ha.
-The hope is that we don't change it too much.
+Andy: *laughing* The hope is that we don't change it too much.
 A lot of the time, the difference will be (that) there will be a lot of bleeps.
 But as far as I'm concerned, that's a good sign that they are letting us do stuff anyway.

 Paul: So content wise, it's the same.

 Andy: I feel it's been pretty consistent with what we used to do.
 Content wise, it can't be quite as nutty, obviously.
 It's got to be something that 30 years worth of SNL fans can get behind.
 So in that regard, it gets maybe a little less random and and a little less crazy, but I don't know, I think we've been pretty pleased with how much we still like the stuff we've been doing there with the digital shorts.
 We come out and do something like "Roy Rules" or that thing where I'm making out with the dog (and) it feels pretty much people are accepting of us doing weirder stuff, which is awesome.